These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

 - Wait until the download gets completed - the scenery at the top of the display will turn lighter starting from the left, indicating download progress.
 There will be further instructions on the screen for the install phase.

 - Should the download get interrupted due to a connection problem you can start over.
-The phone knows how to continue from the point it had stopped at (the progress indicator always starts from the left, though).
+Sailfish OS knows how to continue from the point it had stopped at (the progress indicator always starts from the left, though).

 - The pictures below show how the download goes: